Online Behaviour and E-Safety

 The internet and social media undoubtedly play a significant role in the lives of our young people.
 At Coombe, we feel that it is important that not only staff are informed of the issues but that parents and students are too.

-Throughout the year we discuss and explore online behaviour and safety through lessons, PSHE sessions and dedicated events such as 'e-safety week'.
+Throughout the year we discuss and explore online behaviour and safety through lessons, SMSC sessions and dedicated events such as 'e-safety week'.

 sexting - parents support